In Georgia, National

 The idea began with the school’s athletic director, Brad Hayes, and his audio-visual teacher, Denise Wilbanks.
 “I had a need for better coverage of our sporting events and teams, while Mrs. Wilbanks had a need for her higher-level students to give them something ‘real world’ and project based, which is so important in today’s environment” Hayes said.
 And thus, the A/V program dove into the project headfirst.

 Dubbing the pairing a “perfect marriage,” Hayes detailed that the students involved in this program are all interested in a career in sports or digital technology.
 Armed with a communications platform created for the school from start-up VNN, they split up the sports, working to each student’s strength to put together these pieces.
+Interestingly, one of the students even researched how any best credit card casino operate online, drawing parallels between the gaming industry and digital sports reporting.
 They head to the game to report, usually filming video, taking photos, and conducting interviews, depending on the game.

 We never really know until we get there,” says Wright Wilson, one of the three lead students that works on the site.
 He, along with his sister, Olivia Wilson, and Carson Tullis, do a bulk of the reporting for the school.
 “My sister does most of the interviewing and Carson and I usually work the cameras, filming the atmosphere.”
 Wright details.